rkt/rkt/app-container/SPEC.md

 * **acVersion** is required and represents the version of the schema specification that the manifest implements (string, must be in [semver](http://semver.org/) format)
 * **acKind** is required and must be set to "AppManifest"
 * **name** is required, and will be used as a human readable index to the container image. (string, restricted to the AC Name formatting)
 * **version** is required (string, restricted to the AC Name formatting).
-When combined with "name", this should be unique for every build of an app.
+When combined with "name", this should be unique for every build of an app (on a given "os"/"arch" combination).
 * **os** is required (string; currently, the only supported value is "linux").
 Together with "arch", this can be considered to describe the syscall ABI this image requires.
 * **arch** is required (string; currently, the only supported value is "amd64").
 Together with "os", this can be considered to describe the syscall ABI this image requires.
 * **exec** the executable to launch and any flags (array of strings, must be non-empty; ACE can append or override)